 CacheConfiguration that make sense for the near cache are inherited from the server configuration.
 For example, if the server cache has an

-Parameters listed in the table below are not inherited from the server configuration and provided separately, via the
+Parameters listed in the table below are not inherited from the server configuration.
+They are provided separately, via the

 Eviction policy for the near cache.